Lattices, injective metrics and the $K(\pi,1)$ conjecture: Review of posets, Artin groups and injective metric spaces

 \bexes\ \bit \item The normed vector space $(\R^n,\ell^\infty)$ is injective for all $n \geq 1$.
 In fact, it is up to isometry the only injective norm on $\R^n$ (see~\cite{nachbin}). \item Any tree is injective. \item Any finite-dimensional CAT(0) cube complex, endowed with the standard piecewise $\ell^\infty$ metric, is injective (see~\cite{miesch_CCC} and \cite{bowditch_median_injective}). \eit \eexes

 \mk

 A connected graph $X$ is called \emph{Helly} if any family of pairwise intersecting combinatorial balls of $X$ has a non-empty global intersection, in other words the combinatorial balls satisfy the Helly property.
 We refer the reader to~\cite{helly_groups} for a presentation of Helly graphs and Helly groups.
+Many examples of Helly graphs come from thickening of complexes, which we define now (see~\cite{helly_groups,huang_osajda_helly}).

+\bdf[Thickening] Let $X$ denote a cell complex.
+The \emph{thickening} of $X$ (with respect to the cell structure) is the graph with vertex set $X^{(0)}$, with an edge between two vertices if and only if they are contained in a common cell of $X$. \edf